 An invocation object MAY contain a property named responseFiles whose value is either null or an array of zero or more unique (§3.7.2) artifactLocation objects (§3.4), each of which represents a response file specified on the tool's command line.

-If responseFiles is absent, it SHALL default to null.

 An empty array SHALL mean that the tool was invoked with no command line arguments that specified response files. null SHALL mean that it is not known whether any command line arguments specified a response file.

 A SARIF producer MAY embed the contents of a response file in the SARIF log file by mentioning the response file in run.artifacts (§3.14.11) and providing a value for artifact.contents (§3.23.8).